 Refugees are allowed to travel outside the United States.
 However, even if you already have your own passport, you will need to get a Refugee Travel Document for use when reentering the United States.
 You can apply for this by filing USCIS Form I-131.
 It's available for free download on the I-131 Application for Travel Document page of the USCIS website.
 If you don't have your own passport, this document will be accepted by other countries as a passport equivalent.

-A refugee will need to wait one full calendar year in order to begin the process of applying for U.S. lawful permanent residence (a green card).
+A refugee will need to wait one full calendar year before beginning the process of applying for U.S. lawful permanent residence (a green card); but then is expected to do so.
 You'll apply using a procedure known as "adjustment of status."

 As a refugee, you must be aware of your responsibilities under U.S. law.
 An important one is that your notify USCIS of any change in your address.
 You must do so within ten days of moving using Form AR-11, Alien's Change of Address Card.
 You can file this online at the USCIS website at www.uscis.gov.

-If you are a male refugee between the ages of 18 and 26, you must register for the U.S. Selective Service – that is, the list of people who may be called upon in a military draft.
-Sign on to the Selective Service website at www.sss.gov or pick up a Selective Service “mail-back” registration form at your nearest U.S. post office.
+If you are a male refugee between the ages of 18 and 26, you must register for the U.S. Selective Service.
+That means the list of people who may be called upon in a military draft.
+Sign on to the Selective Service website or pick up a Selective Service "mail-back" registration form at a U.S. post office.

 Of course, you must also comply with other U.S. laws, for example by not committing any crimes.
 Failure to comply with these responsibilities could result in loss of your status and right to remain in the United States.